pragmint/open-practices/practices/follow-functional-core-imperative-shell.md

 * Are there opportunities to introduce the Functional Core, Imperative Shell pattern gradually, perhaps starting with new features or modules, before expanding its adoption to legacy code?
 * How can we ensure effective communication and collaboration among team members during the transition process, including knowledge sharing, pair programming, and code reviews?
 * What metrics or milestones can we establish to measure progress and evaluate the success of transitioning to the Functional Core, Imperative Shell pattern incrementally?
-* How can we address potential challenges or resistance from team members who may be unfamiliar with functional programming concepts or reluctant to change existing coding practices?
-* What support mechanisms, training opportunities, or documentation resources can we provide to help team members understand and embrace the benefits of transitioning to the Functional Core, Imperative Shell pattern incrementally?